jvcByte/AIsilo/README.md

 ### ISO 27001:2013 (Design Alignment)

-FileIt's architecture aligns with these ISO 27001 control objectives:
+AIsilo's architecture aligns with these ISO 27001 control objectives:

 - **A.9**: Access Control - Wallet-based authentication and smart contract permissions
 - **A.10**: Cryptography - Strong encryption with proper key management principles